About

 Board Members

 Elizabeth was born in France where she began her dance career.
 In the 90’s, she left the profession to pursue a degree in physical therapy at the University of Medicine and Dentistry in Newark, NJ.
 She never really stopped dancing and choreographing while being a therapist, but now that she is retired, she is free to focus all her energy and renewed passion into creating new works with dancers from the Upper Valley community.
 She is dedicated to help dance artists develop their creative potential and to make dance accessible to all audience.
-The Junction Dance Festival is her brainchild.
+The ChoreoLab residency and Junction Dance Festival are her brainchilds.

 Marie Fourcaut